TrellixVulnTeam/swahilipython_SCMU/Doc/library/operator.rst

 .. function:: itemgetter(item)
               itemgetter(*items)

-   Return a callable object that fetches *item* from its operand using the operand's :meth:`__getitem__` method.
+   Return a callable object that fetches *item* kutoka its operand using the operand's :meth:`__getitem__` method.
 If multiple items are specified, returns a tuple of lookup values.
 For example: